Chrisslue/bpmn/bpmn-dsl/WorkflowConformance/index.md

 - all task/event/gateways have names
 - declaration of nodes is separate form links
 - each And split branch ends in an And Merge
+- each and-merge is preceded by an and-split, and all split branches are merged